itpastorn/programmering-1-med-js/javascript-quirks.markdown

 ## Quirk #n: NaN ##

-TODO
+When JavaScript encounters a value that it should try to convert to a number, but it can not be converted, it gets the special value NaN (Not a Number).
+However, NaN is a problem.
+It will break any expectectation!

+Any math operation involving NaN will produce NaN.

+    setTimeout ( function () { alert("hej"); }, NaN); // Will execute at once

-It poisons everything it touches
+NaN poisons everything it touches!
 Including this expression:

     NaN === NaN  // false!
 What?